Alison Drennan

-Alison Drennan (born 30 January 1991) is an Australian rules footballer playing for Gold Coast in the AFL Women's (AFLW).
-She has previously played for North Melbourne and St Kilda.
+Alison Drennan (born 30 January 1991) is an Australian rules footballer playing for West Coast in the AFL Women's (AFLW).
+She has previously played for North Melbourne, St Kilda, and the Gold Coast.

-AFLW career
+AFL Women's career

-North Melbourne
+North Melbourne (2019)

 Drennan was signed by North Melbourne as a free agent during the expansion club signing period in 2018.
 She made her debut in the club's inaugural match, a 36-point victory over Carlton at North Hobart Oval in the opening round of the 2019 season.

-St Kilda
+St Kilda (2020)

 Ahead of the 2020 season, Drennan was signed by expansion club St Kilda.

-Gold Coast
+Gold Coast (2021–2023)

 In August 2020, Drennan was traded to Gold Coast in exchange for the 24th pick of the 2020 AFL Women's draft, which Gold Coast secured from Brisbane in exchange for Taylor Smith.

+West Coast (2024–present)

+Ahead of the 2024 AFL Women's season, Drennan was traded to West Coast in exchange for a second round draft pick.